ptiszai/STM32f779I-EVAL_IAP_bootloader/README.md

 1. Press 1 on the keyboard to select the Download image to the internal Flash menu option.
 2. Select "Files Transfer/YMODEM/Send" from the putty.exe menu.
 ![Bootloader sequence](kep4.png)
-3. In putty.exe YMODEM Send dialog window, select the binary file of the application: bin\bootloaderApplication.bin
+3. In putty.exe YMODEM Send dialog window, select the binary file of the application: binary\bootloaderApplication.bin
 4. Click the Open button.
 5. The IAP bootloader driver then loads the binary file into the internal Flash memory starting from the defined base address and displays the binary file name and size in the Tera Term window.
 ![Bootloader sequence](kep5.png)
 6. Execute the loaded application, press 3 or press Reset button (B1) on card.
-7. bin\bootloaderApplication.bin to programmed in Flash at 0x08008000 address.
+7. binary\bootloaderApplication.bin to programmed in Flash at 0x08008000 address.
 8. Ready

 ## References